5 REASONS FOR SMALL BUSINESSES TO DEVELOP AN EMPLOYEE HANDBOOK—PART 1

 On the other hand, where an employer has clearly communicated employee policies to their workers through an employee handbook or manual and can show that the employee intentionally violated the employer’s policies, there is a much greater chance that an application for unemployment benefits will be denied, saving the employer money since their unemployment tax rates remain lower when no claims are paid against their account.

 Don’t throw money down the drain on federal and state unemployment tax, protect your small business against specious unemployment claims by having your employee policies memorialized in an employee handbook or manual today.
-The small business attorneys at Gehres Law Group, P.C. are experienced and passionate about helping small businesses save time and money.
+The small business attorneys at Gehres Law Library are experienced and passionate about helping small businesses save time and money.
 Call us today.

 Feel free to follow us on Facebook, Twitter, or LinkedIn, where we will be posting a link to the next blog in our series – REASON #2: An Employee Manual Provides for a More Organized and Efficient Work Environment.